EDIpack: A parallel exact diagonalization package for quantum impurity problems: Library description and implementation

 \subsection{Bath class}

 Depending on the symmetries of the quantum impurity problem different topologies of the non-interacting bath can be devised.
 In the \NAME\ library we include three general bath topologies.
 The three cases are selected by the input parameter \texttt{bath\_type=normal, hybrid, replica}~\cite{Koch2008PRB}.
+A schematic description of the three cases is reported in \figu{FigBath}.

+In the first case, i.e. \texttt{normal}, $N_b$ bath levels are directly coupled to each orbital.
+The total number of electronic levels is then $N_s=\mathtt{Norb}(\mathtt{Nbath}+1)$.
+Each bath level $\nu$ corresponding to the impurity orbital $\a$ bears a local energy $h^\nu_{\a\b\sigma}=\epsilon^\nu_{\a\sigma}\delta_{\a\b}$ and is coupled to the impurity by an amplitude $V^\nu_{\a\sigma}$.
+This bath topology can be used whenever $H^{loc}_{\a\b\sigma}$ is diagonal in the orbital indices and no particular orbital symmetry breaking are expected.
+Should these conditions not be verified another bath topology must be considered.

+In the \texttt{hybrid} case, the $N_b$ bath levels are all coupled to the different impurity orbitals, see \figu{FigBath}b.
+In this case the total number of electronic levels is $N_s=\mathtt{Norb}+\mathtt{Nbath}$.
+The bath levels carry a local energy $h^\nu_{\a\b\sigma}=\epsilon^\nu_{\sigma}$, i.e. independent of the orbitals indices, while they hybridize with each impurity orbital with amplitude $V^\nu_{\a\sigma}$.
+In this configuration, the bath can describe any effect associated to inter-orbital processes, at the cost of introducing possibly redundant bath parameters.

-In the first case (\texttt{normal}) $N_b$ bath levels are coupled to each orbital, in the second the $N_b$ bath levels couple to all the orbitals through different amplitudes.
-Finally, in the \texttt{replica} case, each bath level has the same local structure of the impurity site, with parameters to be determined, and couples to it via a single amplitude.
+A way to limit the redundancy of the bath parameters for multi-orbital quantum impurity problems with off-diagonal terms is to consider the \texttt{replica} bath, see \figu{FigBath}c.
+In this case the total number of electronic levels is $N_s=\mathtt{Norb}(\mathtt{Nbath}+1)$.
+In this topology each bath level corresponds to a {\it replica} of the impurity, i.e. it has the same local structure of the impurity site, with parameters to be determined and encoded in the Hamiltonian $h^\nu_{\a\b\sigma}$.
+Each replica couples to the impurity via a single amplitude $V^\nu_\sigma$.
+The choice of the structure for $h^\nu_{\a\b\sigma}$ is a key step to exploit the nature of this topology.
+To this end, in \NAME\ we assumed that each bath Hamiltonian can be linearly decomposed as